desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 If, however, an error condition occurs, in particular:

-- in Step 1: the Child is already securely delegated;
+- in Step 1: the Child is already securely delegated or has in-bailiwick nameservers only;

 - in Step 2: any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from any of the authoritative